12 Years On

 With another birthday passing, I’m struggling with what could have been!
 Each time I attempt to write this or think about what I’m going to write, my eyes well up, my chest tightens and I get a knot in my shoulders.
 I suppose it’s a bit of anxiety at the thoughts of opening up and seeing it in black and white and reliving it all.
-His name is Anto, he was my older brother- one of my eight siblings and he took his own life at 20 years old in 2005.
+His name is Anto, he was my older brother- one of my eight siblings and he commit suicide at 20 years old in 2005.
 12 years on and the pain doesn’t go away.
-Sure, I don’t have to write this, I could just block it out and distract myself with something else but what if someone reads this, takes something from it and feels a little different, then it’s worth it!
+Sure, I don’t have to write this, I could just block it out and distract myself with something else.
+But what if someone reads this, takes something from it and feels a little different, then it’s worth it!

 Suicide and Depression

 I don’t think that they always have to go hand in hand.
-Teenagers, young women and men in particular go through tough times, and unfortunately they sometimes think that their problems are bigger than they are in the grand scheme of things.
+Teenagers, young women and men in particular go through tough times.
+Unfortunately they sometimes think that their problems are bigger than they are in the grand scheme of things.
 People can make life changing decisions in one impulsive moment.
 Life has some tough lessons to be learned and rough times to get through but trust that you are not alone!
 Sometimes you may find it hard to talk to friends or family for fear of being judged for your choices, your opinions, feeling weakened or exposed or just reliving a terrible time.
 Sometimes it’s easier to talk to someone you don’t know for those reasons.
 This is exactly what I did and it took the weight off my shoulders and gave me a new perspective on things.
+Suicide is not the answer- Ever!

 Two important quotes